 Fixed anchor sign-on ltr-final (wildernesswatch.org)

-First of all I must state that I do not disagree with their premise that “over bolting” to create what is known as “sport climbs” in the wilderness is probably not an appropriate use of the wilderness so on a certain level I agree (see below for what I strongly disagree with).
-My definition of a sport climb here is a line of bolts up a rock face that are positioned close enough together such that almost any fall is safe and the climb does not require the use of removable gear.
+First of all I must state that I do not disagree with their premise that “over bolting” to create what is known as “sport climbs” in the wilderness is probably not an appropriate use of the wilderness.
+I define a sport climb as a line of bolts up a rock face that are positioned close enough together such that almost any fall is safe and the climb does not require the use of removable gear.
 In general these routes are drilled using a battery operated rotary hammer drill.
-On rare occasions they are drilled by hand but this takes considerable more time and effort and results in fewer sport climbs being created.
+On rare occasions they are drilled by hand but this takes considerably more time and effort and results in fewer sport climbs being created.
 I think there are already laws in place that address this: It is illegal to use a battery operated rotary hammer drill in the wilderness.
 Unfortunately this law is not enforced and the result has been a proliferation of sport climbs in wilderness areas.
-Perhaps simply enforcing this law is sufficient to mitigate the “problem” as very few climbers actually will hand drill an entire “sport climb.”
-Creating more rules when the ones that exist are not enforced is just more wasted time and ink.
+I believe that simply enforcing this law would be sufficient to mitigate the “problem” since very few climbers will actually hand drill an entire “sport climb.”
+To me it would make more sense to enforce the rules that you already have on the books rather than just create additional rules.

-What I strongly disagree with in the above referenced letter is that climbers should not be allowed to place ANY fixed anchors on a climbing wall.
-That is a recipe for disaster (death, disability, rescues, etc.).
+However, what I strongly disagree with in the above referenced letter is that climbers should not be allowed to place ANY fixed anchors on a cliff.
+That is a recipe for disaster (death, disability, inability to make rescues, etc.).
 Any experienced climber immediately recognizes that many of the opinions provided in the Wilderness watch letter are disingenuous and misrepresent the truth.
 Below I quote the obvious misleading sections and the rebuttals to those sections.

 Misleading quote 1: